Algajola: Algajola during the French war against Genoa

-Thermes was carrying a large quantity of food to Algaiola with fifteen galleys he had brought from Marseilles.
+Thermes was carrying a large quantity of food to Algaiola with fifteen galleys he had brought from Marseille.
 Two hundred Gascons in two companies were sent by Giordano Orsino to guard the large supplies of food that were being sent.

 Sampiero being absent from the island, people everywhere took up arms in favour of Genoa.
 Frightened, the Gascons fled without waiting for rescue and leaving the food to the Balanais who took a large quantity because the country suffered greatly from famine.
 Grechetto Giustiniano was sent by Quilico Spinola, the Commissioner and colonel of Signoria who commanded at Calvi, and arrived with his company to remove remaining food and transport it to Calvi.
 On arrival in Algaiola five French galleys sent by Giordano to prevent the Calvi troops from leaving.

 "On these galleys were five Gascon companies who landed on the shore.
 When they saw that the Genovese soldiers took the food from Algaiola they barred the way.
 Surprised by such a sudden attack the Genovese fled and returned to Calvi."